apache/www-site/content/foundation/board/meeting.md

 Apache Members and PMC Chairs are welcome to attend.
 Please let the board know you will attend by adding yourself in the agenda:

-- Navigate to whimsy.apache.org/board/agenda/ (Apache login required)
+- Navigate to the [Agenda in Whimsy](https://whimsy.apache.org/board/agenda/) (Apache login required)
 - Click Roll Call
 - Click the blue Attend button at the bottom